ako/CsvServices/readme.md

 Use the GET operation to export all objects of an entity:

     curl -v -X GET http://MxAdmin:1@localhost:8080/ws-doc/Orders/ProductLabels

+### Security

+When enabling this module, endpoints are available for *all* entities in your application.

+To avoid misuse, all calls to the csv services endpoints need to be authenticated.
+Currently only basic-authentication is implemented.

+Optionally you can provide a user role name when calling the startup microflow.
+Accounts will need to have this role.

 #### Reporting with R